baldowl/baldowl.github.com/_posts/2010-11-19-serving-static-assets-in-production.md

 Ruby on Rails 3.0.\* does not serve static assets (i.e., the contents of
 <tt>public</tt>) in production mode.
 The reasons are that your application
-server is usually fronted with a web server and this piece of software is better suited then anything else to quickly serve files.
+server is usually fronted with a web server and this piece of software is better suited than anything else to quickly serve files.

 But you insist: you want to see you app, in production mode, on your development machine, running just Thin.
 Ok, then change the value of